 - Totally Radical: Umbridge promises the girls that having her as a teacher is going to be (with fingerquotes) "Totally awesome!"

 - Training from Hell: Umbridge plans to whip the girls into shape "The Umbridge Way", which includes doing 500 push-ups a day, and a diet consisting of "protein shakes, falcon eggs, and ROCKS!"

 - Tyrant Takes the Helm: Professor Umbridge.
 (But now with a Woman Scorned Back Story.)

 - Unsettling Gender Reveal: Inverted.
 Dumbledore was expecting Umbridge to be a crossdresser, and found out she was an actual woman.

 - Unusually Uninteresting Sight: Nobody ever responds to Lupin walking around covered in blood and wearing nothing but his underwear.
 Even Lupin himself.
-He'll remain almost naked for any scenes that take place during the same day.

 - Verbal Tic: Umbridge pronounces "Children" as "Chillens".

 - Villain Song: "Stutter" and "It's Not Over Yet."